DivineOps/terraform-labs/README.md

 ### Create the Storage Account for Terraform state

+Terraform persists a state file, allowing it to update .
+The backend "azurerm" block is used to configure the storage account target.

+Use the following commands to create the storage account for the Terraform state.
+Use a *different* resource group than the one the AKS resources will be deployed to.

 ```
 az group create -n MyResourceGroup -l MyLocation
 az storage account create -n MyStorageAccount -g MyResourceGroup -l MyLocation --sku Standard_LRS
 ```

+After the account has been created, update the storage_account_name attribute in backend "azurerm" block in [main.tf](/aks_advnet_rbac/main.tf) to the new storage account name.
+Update the ARM_ACCESS_KEY environment variable to the new account access key.

 ## Environment variables
 Expected in the [variables.tf](/aks_advnet_rbac/variables.tf) file: